DMVis/DMVis/documentation/visualisations/ParallelCoordinates.md

 - Type: `number`
 - Default: `numberOfColumns * 175`

-Width of the visualisation
+Width of the visualisation.

 ## height

 - Type: `number`
 - Default: `numberOfRows * 15`

-Height of the visualisation
+Height of the visualisation.

 ## marginLeft

 - Type: `number`
 - Default: `40`

-Margin left of the visualisation
+Margin left of the visualisation.

 ## marginRight

 - Type: `number`
 - Default: `40`

-Margin right of the visualisation
+Margin right of the visualisation.

 ## marginTop

 - Type: `number`
 - Default: `40`

-Margin above of the visualisation
+Margin above of the visualisation.

 ## marginBottom

 - Type: `number`
 - Default: `40`

-Margin under of the visualisation
+Margin under of the visualisation.

 ## styleUtils